mj010101/mizupay/README.md

 Mizupay is a DeFi protocol built on Sui that enables users to:

-1. Deposit LBTC as collateral to mint LUSD stablecoins
+1. Deposit LBTC as collateral to mint mzUSD stablecoins
-2. Stake LUSD tokens to receive sLUSD which is yield-bearing stablecoin
+2. Stake mzUSD tokens to receive smzUSD which is yield-bearing stablecoin
 3. Use the yield to claim USDC upfront and use in payment

 ## Protocol Overview